mixr-chitaly2021/mixr-chitaly2021.github.io/index.md

 * An Overleaf page is available at: [https://www.overleaf.com/read/gwhxnqcghhdt](https://www.overleaf.com/read/gwhxnqcghhdt)
 * The offline version with the style files is at: [http://ceur-ws.org/Vol-XXX/CEURART.zip](http://ceur-ws.org/Vol-XXX/CEURART.zip)

-## Proceedings

-Accepted papers will be published on the free open-access repository CEUR-WS, **which is indexed on SCOPUS**.

 ## Workshop description